International Federation of Red Cross and Red Crescent Societies

 Print

-The International Federation of Red Cross and Red Crescent Societies is the world’s largest humanitarian organization, providing assistance without discrimination as to nationality, race, religious beliefs, class or political opinions.
+As the world’s largest humanitarian organization, the International Federation of Red Cross and Red Crescent Societies (IFRC) provides assistance without discrimination based on nationality, race, religious beliefs, class, or political opinions.

-Founded in 1919, the International Federation comprises 186 member Red Cross and Red Crescent societies, a Secretariat in Geneva and more than 60 delegations strategically located to support activities around the world.
-There are more societies in formation.
-The Red Crescent is used in place of the Red Cross in many Islamic countries.
+Established in 1919, the IFRC comprises 186 member Red Cross and Red Crescent Societies, along with a Secretariat in Geneva and over 60 strategically located delegations worldwide.
+Additionally, more societies are in formation.
+The Red Crescent symbol is used in many Islamic countries in place of the Red Cross.

-The Federation’s vision: We strive, through voluntary action, for a world of empowered communities, better able to address human suffering and crises with hope, respect for dignity and a concern for equity.
+Vision: Through voluntary action, we aspire to create a world of empowered communities better equipped to address human suffering and crises with hope, dignity, and equity.

-Our mission is to improve the lives of vulnerable people by mobilizing the power of humanity.
-Vulnerable people are those who are at greatest risk from situations that threaten their survival, or their capacity to live with an acceptable level of social and economic security and human dignity.
-Often, these are victims of natural disasters, poverty brought about by socio-economic crises, refugees, and victims of health emergencies.
+Mission: We strive to improve the lives of vulnerable people by harnessing the power of humanity.
+Vulnerable individuals are those at greatest risk from situations threatening their survival or their ability to live with dignity and security, such as natural disasters, socio-economic crises, refugees, and health emergencies.

-The Federation carries out relief operations to assist victims of disasters, and combines this with development work to strengthen the capacities of its member National Societies.
-The Federation’s work focuses on four core areas: promoting humanitarian values, disaster response, disaster preparedness, and health and community care.
+The IFRC carries out relief operations to aid disaster victims, complemented by development work to enhance the capacities of its member National Societies.
+Our work centers on promoting humanitarian values, disaster response, disaster preparedness, and health and community care.

-The Federation, together with National Societies and the International Committee of the Red Cross, make up the International Red Cross and Red Crescent Movement.
+The IFRC, alongside National Societies and the International Committee of the Red Cross (ICRC), forms the International Red Cross and Red Crescent Movement, united in our commitment to humanitarian action.

 More information on the International Federation of the Red Cross and Red Crescent Societies please visit their website www.ifrc.org